 The Cassatt String Quartet premiered a major new work by Dylan Schneider-Cheng, Dancer at an Exhibition, at the Clark Art Institute in Williamstown, MA.
 Composed in response to artwork at the Clark, the piece follows Degas' iconic ballerina (Little Dancer of Fourteen Years) on a whirlwind tour of the museum's collection and architecture.
 More information here.

-The Kátharsis String Quartet will premiere a new work entitled “GOES A-A-A-H…” The work premieres as part of a benefit-concert for areas of Brazil affected by recent fires in the Amazon.
+In January 2022, the acclaimed Cassatt Quartet recorded a new work entitled “GOES A-A-A-H…” The work was commissioned as part of a benefit-concert for areas of Brazil affected by recent fires in the Amazon.
 Taking its title from a line from “The Girl From Ipanema,” the piece draws on the bossa nova tradition as it pays tribute to the spirit of Brazil.
-The program also includes Schneider-Cheng's violin duo CLIFFHANGER, which celebrates the wonder of exploring the natural world through climbing.

 More information about the